Workers’ compensation offers invaluable financial support for those who are injured or become ill during the course of their employment.

 Common reasons for having your WorkCover claim rejected in NSW are because you didn’t supply evidence of your injury, or your employer or insurer objected to the claim and provided a more compelling argument.
 You may also have failed to follow the proper steps for filing your claim in the wrong jurisdiction.

 Your employer may try to have your workers compensation claim rejected by saying you aren’t qualified to make a claim or that no one else saw you get injured.
 These are not automatic grounds for having your claim denied.
 Your attorney can help you achieve your goals and obtain your rightful compensation for your injury.

 What should you do if your WorkCover compensation claim has been rejected?

 If you’ve had a WorkCover claim rejected, Victoria and NSW both give you 60 days to dispute.
 If you’ve incurred a large amount of medical expenses (more than $682), you have a Major Claim.
 If the amount is less than $682, it is a Minor Claim.

 A workcover claim can be reopened in Victoria if you have new symptoms that are caused by your original injury.
 You may qualify for more compensation for medical treatment for your injury if it has worsened.

 At any point during a claim or claim dispute, you can enlist the services of an experienced lawyer to assist your case.

 The workers’ compensation system can be complex, which is why it helps to have someone who is able to guide you through every step of the process.

-If you’ve had a workers’ compensation claim rejected, or would simply like advice on how to pursue benefits while injured or ill, please contact us today.
+If you’ve had a workers’ compensation claim rejected, or would simply like advice on how to pursue benefits while injured or ill, please contact us for no-obligation legal advice about your claim today.